dsidavis/RCInterface/Plus/README.md

      b9a:	ff ff  <unknown>
      b9c:	0f 1f 40 00 	nopl	(%rax)
 ```
 This is approximately 480 instructions.
+And this is just the evaluation
+of the body of the `+(1,2)` call in R. It does not include the
+reading the input, parsing, searching for the +  function and calling the + function.
-This is doing a lot more than the code in our plus0 routine.
+This is doing a lot more than the code in our plus0 routine and we may return before executing all
+the instructions.
 But that is part of the problem.
 We don't need the generality to compute 1+2,
 but we pay for it.